ryanwentzel/ryanlwentzel.com/collections/_sermons/2024-03-11-taking-our-meds-faithfully.md

 layout: podcast-episode
 title: "Taking Our Meds Faithfully: A Christian Perspective on Psychiatric Medication"
 subtitle: Finding Jesus in the Storm
-description: Psychiatric medication doesn't cure mental illness.
+description: "Psychiatric medication doesn't cure mental illness.
 However, using it wisely as part of a holistic approach to addressing mental health challenges can provide relief from some of the most debilitating symptoms.
-Medication just might be what someone needs to begin cultivating a greater level of mental health.
+Medication just might be what someone needs to begin cultivating a greater level of mental health."
+seo_description: "Should Christians take medication for mental illness?
+Learn what the Bible says about taking medicine to treat mental health challenges."
 date: 2024-03-11 22:45:26 -0700
 img:
     url: "https://cdn.ryanlwentzel.com/assets/img/content/raimond-klavins-n-7HTOiJPso-unsplash.jpg"